jAnubhav/Side-Navbar/README.md

 # Side-Navbar
-A side navigation bar which can be integrated to any website
+A side navigation bar in a website looks more modern and occupies less space.